warehouse-fashions/developer-exercise/README.md

 # Warehouse Web Developer Exercise

 In this excercise we would like you to build a web component similar to this [screenshot](recommendation_screenshot.png) using the [JSON](data/recommendations.json) provided.
 Creativity is accepted but do not alter the JSON.
-The componet you build should display images, prices and link to the product taking into consideration how it would work with i18n.
+The component you build should display images, prices and link to the product taking into consideration how it would work with i18n.

 ### Requirements
 * Responsive